Someone You Loved: Music videos

 The first music video was published on 28 February 2019 in partnership with an organ donation charity, Live Life Give Life.
-This music video featured Capaldi's distant relative, actor Peter Capaldi as a bereaved husband who finds some joy when he visits the family of the woman his wife donated her heart to, and is able to listen to her heartbeat one last time.
+This music video featured Capaldi's distant relative (second cousin once removed), (Note: Peter's paternal great-grandfather is Lewis' paternal great-great-grandfather) actor Peter Capaldi as a bereaved husband who finds some joy when he visits the family of the woman his wife donated her heart to, and is able to listen to her heartbeat one last time.

 The second music video, featuring the singer himself, was released on 29 August 2019.
 In the start, Capaldi wanders the streets, following his lost love as his friends and strangers try to stop him from chasing after her.
 His brother, Aidan, also made an appearance at the beginning of the video where he pulls Lewis from the bench.
 The director of the music video, Ozzie Pullin, said: The first person Lewis encounters is his brother, who pulls him up from the bench.
 This was an almost perfect metaphor because family members are usually the first people to push you forward.
 Capaldi said: For me the video is about the people we surround ourselves with that have the strength when we don't and help us continue to make the right decisions in moments of fear or hardship.
 In the moment we often choose to ignore friends and family, thinking our judgement is better, but of course in hindsight when you're in that headspace it's almost impossible to make the right decisions.